rhoconlinux/gnote-massive-export-to-txt/README.md

 `sudo cp ~/.gnote-massive-export-to-txt/gnote-export-to-txt.sh /usr/bin/gnote-export-to-txt`

-This may be usefull if you want to easily access to the command, for instance by typing `gnote-export-to-txt` anytime, anywhere on your terminal.
-It may also be useful if you want to make regular backups of your notes using *cron *or other task-scheduling app.
+This may be usefull if you want to easily access to the command anytime by typing `gnote-export-to-txt`, anywhere on your terminal.
+It may also be useful if you want to make regular backups of your notes using *cron* or other task-scheduling apps.

 ## How to use it
 Using it is very simple.
 Open a terminal and run: